New Orleans’ 1st Black subdivision officially historic

 Del Sol said Pontchartrain Park is the 22nd district in New Orleans to be placed on the register administered by the National Parks Service.
 It was accepted June 23.
 Others include the French Quarter, Faubourg Marigny, Bywater, Irish Channel and Esplanade Ridge, which includes Treme.

-Del Sol said people worried that Hurricane Katrina, which flooded the neighborhood up to 10 feet (three meters) deep might have destroyed too much to let the neighborhood qualify.
+Del Sol said people worried that Hurricane Katrina, which flooded the neighborhood up to 10 feet (3 meters) deep might have destroyed too much to let the neighborhood qualify.

 “We were thrilled to learn that enough preexisting fabric remained and the spirit of resiliency shown after the storm was appreciated by the National Park Service,” she said.